 How to prepare for the procedure

 If you need to have a thyroidectomy, your surgeon will first order scans such as an ultrasound or CT scan.
 If you have a growth on your thyroid, your doctor may take a small sample with a fine needle to diagnose what it is.
 This is known as a biopsy.
-They will also work out the positioning of your vocal cords before the surgery, since these are very close to the thyroid gland.
+They will also work out the positioning of the vocal cords before the surgery, since these are very close to the thyroid gland.

 Thyroidectomies are usually performed under general anaesthetic.
 You will be asked not to eat or take medicines the day before, although you should talk to your doctor before you stop taking any medicines.